Umaima Shah

 Difference Between GPT Image Models

-Scene complexity: GPT Image 1.5 handles complex scenes, multiple objects, and consistent composition more reliably than GPT-4o Image.
+Scene complexity: GPT Image 2 handles complex scenes, multiple objects, and consistent composition better than both GPT Image 1.5 and GPT-4o Image.

 GPT Models vs Gemini Image Models